Montreal-Analytics/looker_open/to_do/question_1.md

 # Question 1

-Using Explore Gsod
+Using the explore **Gsod**:

-* build a look with year over year monthly average temperature for the last 5 years
+1. Build a Look showing year-over-year monthly average temperatures for the last 5 years.
+Choose the best vizualisation for these results.
-  * find the best way to visualize

-  * using lookml, find a way to let the business user choose to diplay the graph in Degrees Celsius or Fahrenheit.
+2. By editing the LookML project, implement a way to let the business stakeholder change the chart between Celsius and Fahrenheint degrees.

-* Add this viz to a new dashboard "Weather Follow up" in the folder called "Weather"
+1. Add this new visualization on a new "Weather Follow Up" in the _Weather_ folder.
+Include a filter for the state, and the °C/°F selector.
-  * Add a filter per State
-  * Add the dynamic degrees unit selector